Noise Control Programs

 Prevent Claims.

-Workplace noise is one of the leading causes of occupational hearing loss, and one of the most preventable.
-Excessive exposure remains a major factor in OSHA citations and long-term health claims.
+Workplace noise is one of the leading causes of occupational hearing loss, and may be one of the most preventable safety-related issues.
+Excessive noise exposure remains a major contributor for OSHA citations and long-term health litigation and workers' compensation claims.
 Memtech helps organizations develop and maintain comprehensive Hearing Conservation Programs that reduce risk, strengthen safety culture, and ensure full regulatory compliance.

-OSHA requires employers to implement a Hearing Conservation Program (29 CFR 1910.95) when employee exposures reach or exceed 85 dBA as an 8-hour TWA, but compliance alone isn’t enough.
-Left unmanaged, noise exposure leads to hearing loss claims, reduced productivity, safety incidents, and long-term liabilities.
+OSHA requires employers to implement a Hearing Conservation Program (29 CFR 1910.95) when employee exposures reach or exceed 85 dBA during an 8-hour workday, but compliance alone isn’t enough.
+Even when meeting the 8-hour minimum noise exposure requirement, excessive noise can still lead to hearing loss claims, reduced productivity, safety incidents, and long-term liabilities.

-OSHA requires employers to implement a Hearing Conservation Program (29 CFR 1910.95) when employee exposures reach or exceed 85 dBA as an 8-hour TWA, but compliance alone isn’t enough.
-Left unmanaged, noise exposure leads to hearing loss claims, reduced productivity, safety incidents, and long-term liabilities.
+OSHA requires employers to implement a Hearing Conservation Program (29 CFR 1910.95) when employee exposures reach or exceed 85 dBA during an 8-hour workday, but compliance alone isn’t enough.
+Even when meeting the 8-hour minimum noise exposure requirement, excessive noise can still lead to hearing loss claims, reduced productivity, safety incidents, and long-term liabilities.

 The benefits: